NCI-CGR/TypeSeqHPV/README.md

 to use at least 16 or 24 cores and at least 60 GB RAM.
 A typical MiSeq run should complete in 45 minutes with 24 cores.

-The workflow will generate a subdirectory with the name of the cwl file and a timestamp (e.g. illumina_TypeSeqer-2018-03-15-185300.647).
+The workflow will generate a sub directory with the name of the cwl file and a time stamp (e.g.
+Illumina_TypeSeqHPV-2018-03-15-185300.647).

-Inside this folder will be subfolders for each of the tools in the workflow.
-The illumina_Typeseqer* folder and its subdirectories can be considered temporary files and may be deleted as soon the workflow finishes.
+Inside this folder will be sub folders for each of the tools in the workflow.
+The Illumina_TypeSeqHPV* folder and its sub directories can be considered temporary files and may be deleted as soon the workflow finishes.
 This folder will need about 50 GB of disk space but will be reduced to about 2GB after the run completes (these are typical sizes for MiSeq runs; NextSeq runs will require more space).

-The folder the end user should keep is called illumina_typeseqer_output and will be about 1 MB.
+The folder the end user should keep is called Illumina_TypeSeq_output and will be about 1 MB.
 This will contain a report PDF and CSV tables.

 The version of Singularity we used to run the container is 2.4.4